 The Company considers all highly liquid securities with original final maturities of three months or less from the date of purchase to be cash equivalents.
-As of September 30, 2014 and December 31, 2013, cash and cash equivalents comprise funds in cash, money market and certificates of deposit accounts.
+As of March 31, 2015 and December 31, 2014, cash and cash equivalents comprise funds in cash and money market accounts.